openvinotoolkit/openvino/docs/optimization_guide/nncf/introduction.md

 ### Install from source
 To install the latest NNCF version from source follow the instruction on [GitHub](https://github.com/openvinotoolkit/nncf#installation).

-> **NOTE**: NNCF does not have OpenVINO&trade; as a dependency.
+> **NOTE**: NNCF does not have OpenVINO&trade; as an installation requirement.
 To deploy optimized models you should install OpenVINO&trade; separately.

 ## See also